Delgadillox/extension-manager/README.md

 - **Marketplace View**: Browse and install extensions from a GitLab repository.
 - **Installed View**: View and manage installed extensions, including uninstalling them with confirmation prompts.
-- **Global Configuration**: Set up your GitLab token, project ID, and other settings.
+- **Global Configuration**: Set up your GitLab token, GitlabHost (optional), project ID, and other settings.

 ## Requirements